vedderb/vesc_express/vesc_pkg/lvgl_waveshare_175_demo/README.md

 ## Requirements

-- VESC Express hardware: `Waveshare AMOLED 1.75`
+- Waveshare ESP32-S3 Touch AMOLED 1.75 display running its matching VESC Express firmware
-- Firmware with the LispBM-to-LVGL bridge
 - A powered VESC controller publishing CAN status frames

-## Install
+## Configuration

-Install `lvgl_waveshare_175_demo.vescpkg` from the VESC Packages page in VESC Tool.
-Connect directly to the display to configure settings and profiles from the package's App UI tab.
+Connect directly to the display and open the package's App UI tab to configure settings and profiles.

 Package fonts can be regenerated with `tools/make_fonts.ps1`.
 Only distribute font assets when permitted by their license.